Trails for everyone, forever

 Saved to My Backpack

 This last leg of the Pacific Crest Trail (or first depending on whether you're north- or southbound) offers breathtaking views as it passes along the eastern edge of the North Cascades and into the Pasayten Wilderness.
-Make sure to bring your passport to complete your journey in Manning Provincial Park!
+Note that as of 2025, hikers are no longer allowed to cross the border into Canada.
 Continue reading

 Rating